clthegoat/GT-Mb-Mf/README.md

  <br> Developed by Le Chen, Yunke Ao, Kaiyue Shen and Zheyu Ye.

 ## 1.Description ##
 Reinforcement learning (RL) algorithms have been shown to be ca-pable of learning a wide range of robotic skills.
+Model-free RL algorithms directly optimize the policy based on gathered interaction experiences, while model-based ones additionally learn the dynamic and reward functions of the environment.
+Generally, model-free RL could achieve higher performance for different tasks but typically with millions of trials for convergence.
+For model-based RL, much fewer samples are required for learning a decent policy, but the existence of bias in learned model usually results in relatively lower final performance compared with model-free RL algorithms.
-They are divided into two categories: model-based RL and model-free RL.
-In this project, we propose our method that could gradually transform a model-based RL training framework to a model-free actor-critic ar-chitecture such as Deep Deterministic Policy Gradient (DDPG).
-The framework is shown as follows.
+In this project, our approach starts with a model-based framework which is integrated with value learning, and gradually transform it to pure model-free actor-critic learning by reducing the planning horizon.
+The whole framework is shown as follows.
 ![alt text](https://github.com/clthegoat/DL_MBMF/blob/main/experiment/assets/framework_reduction.png?raw=true)

 ## 2.Getting started ##